wren-lang/wren/doc/site/maps.markdown

 ## Adding entries

-You add new key-value pairs to the map by using the [subscript operator][]:
+You add new key-value pairs to the map using the [subscript operator][]:

 [subscript operator]: method-calls.html#subscripts